 Matthew Koehorst – Professional Environmentalist

-I’m passionate about reconnecting people to each other and the planet we live on.
-I’ve worked on a variety of projects that aim to inspire, educate and experiment with alternative ways of engaging with food, energy, water and life.
-As a trained anthropologist and environmental scientist, I’m fascinated by the nexus of people and planet and I’m committed to reawakening the connection between the two.
-I’ve worked with Greenpop for the past 4 years in a full and part time capacity and love the energy, enthusiasm and adaptability of the organisation.
-My focus for the Greenpop Zambia Festival of Action is to create conditions conducive to collaboration and effective learning.
-I oversee the overall program and make sure that the work we do is impactful, educational and rewarding.
-I am the founder of a project called Six Kingdoms, which aims to explore and implement solutions for better relations between all forms of life through education work and project development and implementation.
+The focus for the Greenpop Zambia Festival of Action is to create conditions conducive to collaboration and effective learning.
+The work in Zambia will be impactful, educational and rewarding.
+Matthew’s project Six Kingdoms, which aims to explore and implement solutions for better relations between all forms of life through education work and project development and implementation.
 Essentially, Six Kingdoms is a human ecology project that draws principles from a variety of disciplines to create solutions to a wide variety of human and environmental challenges.
-Systems thinking, permaculture, biomimicry, human ecology and more are my theoretical inspirations.
-Skills?
-I’m an ok juggler and have been known to prance about in a onesie from time to time.

 Heath Nash – Artist, Designer, Maker